 - Additional teaching and learning opportunities provided through learning mentors, trained teaching assistants (TAs), external agencies and extracurricular activities.

 - A crucial element of our work, which underpins academic progress, is the emotional support and personal development for vulnerable children

-- Pupil Premium resources may also be used to target able children, receiving FSMs, to achieve L3 (in Year 2) or 5+ (in Year 6)
+- Pupil Premium resources will also be used to target able children, receiving FSMs, to achieve a greater depth standard

 Enriching the environment